Birth Control Pills/Oral Contraceptives

 - Blood clots in the legs

 - Heart attacks and stroke, especially if you smoke

 - Gallbladder disease

-Please see Dr. Fleming for consultation to determine what contraception will be best for you based on your concerns and preferences, as well as your medical history.
+Please see Dr. Fleming in her Wellesley, MA office near Boston, MA for consultation to determine what contraception will be best for you based on your concerns and preferences, as well as your medical history.
 She will check your blood pressure, your weight and review your medical history and medications you’re taking and together will choose a method that is best for you.

 Conveniently located at Playhouse Square at the corner of Forest Street and Washington Street in Wellesley, MA.